Camperdown Country Park: History

 The Camperdown estate was originally known as Lundie, and was bought by Alexander Duncan in 1682.
 A 16th-century house stood on the estate at this time.
 Several members of the family served as provost of Dundee during the 18th century.
 In 1797, during the French Revolutionary Wars, Admiral Adam Duncan (1731–1804) commanded the Royal Navy fleet that defeated the Dutch at the Battle of Camperdown.
 He was rewarded by being raised to the peerage as Viscount Duncan.

 In 1820, his son Robert, 2nd Viscount Duncan, commissioned William Burn to design a new house in the Greek Revival style.
 The earlier house was demolished, and the new house was completed in 1828.
 Lord Duncan renamed the house and estate Camperdown in memory of his father's victory, and in 1831 he was created Earl of Camperdown by William IV.
 The parklands surrounding the house were laid out by Lord Camperdown, with the assistance of his forester David Taylor, who along with his son planted most of the estate's trees between 1805 and 1859.

 After the death of the 4th Earl in 1933, the earldom became extinct, and Camperdown was inherited by a cousin, Georgiana, widow of the 7th Earl of Buckinghamshire.
 On her death in 1937, the contents were sold, and the house followed, being bought by the Corporation of Dundee in 1946.
 Camperdown Country Park officially opened to the public in 1949.

 Camperdown Park has been the host venue for BBC Radio 1's Big Weekend twice, the first time in 2006, and again in 2023.
 It was due to host in 2020 however it was cancelled as a result of the COVID-19 pandemic.
 It is the only venue in Scotland to host the event twice.

 Aside from hosting BBC Radio 1's Big Weekend, Camperdown Park also hosted Carnival Fifty Six in August 2017, which was intended to be an annual music festival for Dundee, similar to TRNSMT in Glasgow, however, it was cancelled after one year.

-Since the success of Big Weekend, Camperdown began hosting Doof in the Park from 2025, an EDM festival organised by Dundonian DJ Hannah Laing and is set to host the Ibiza Orchestra Experience and Summer in Nashville in August 2025.
+Since the success of Big Weekend, Camperdown began hosting Doof in the Park from 2025, an EDM festival organised by Dundonian DJ Hannah Laing and hosted the Ibiza Orchestra Experience and Summer in Nashville in August 2025.

+The figurehead. from the Vryheid, flagship of the Dutch admiral De Winter at the battle of Camperdown, was on display in the park until it was vandalised in 1961.